friendly/Vis-MLM-book/working-text/general-issues.md

 * Handling links : In many cases I've used `[]()` markdown for hyperlinks, but these would better be footnotes in the PDF version.

+* **Appendices**: Perhaps the book needs:

+  - Brief review of matrix algebra, or could this just be a reference to something else, e.g., Fox (2021), _A mathematical primer for social statistics_, Chapter 1.

 * **PDF version**: Unable to compile

   - I'm using Windows 10, where MikTeX was always my LaTeX system.
 I was able to install LaTeX packages into a `localtexmf` directory and be prompted by MikTeX to install/update packages.